zond/droidippy/README.md

 The Droidippy Android client.

+Used to live at http://mtn-host.prjek.net/projects/droidippy/ (where you can also find the jDip version used by the server to adjudicate), so historical commits can be found there.

 To build it you must create a file called `local.properties` containing the path to your Android SDK directory.
 In my case:

     sdk.dir=/Users/zond/android-sdk-macosx